civet/AS3-TouchRemote/README.md

 AS3-TouchRemote
 ===============
-  It's a pain to compile the IPA file using Adobe AIR SDK.
+  It's a pain to compile the IPA file using Adobe AIR SDK (the compile time is too long).
 We have <strong>Interpreter Mode</strong> since AIR 2.7, but performance is not good when running the App under this mode.
   So I made this program to turn mobile device into input device for MultiTouch project development.

   WARNING: Lagging a little using network to transmit touch data :(